pfsense/docs/source/packages/vnstat.rst

 -----

 Every NIC is added on install.
-So if a NIC is added (or removed) on the pfSense box, remove the package and install again.
-If pfSense has data for a NIC vnStat will report the data even if the NIC has been removed.
+So if a NIC is added (or removed) on the pfSense® box, remove the package and install again.
+If the pfSense router has data for a NIC vnStat will report the data even if the NIC has been removed.

 To clear database for a NIC, delete it from */conf/vnstat*